ppone/docs/integrations/cardknox.md

 Customers can pay with ACH just as easily as with credit cards.
 The key difference is that ACH payments will take several business days to clear.
 When customers are on a payment form they will select ACH as the payment information and then enter in their bank account and routing number.

 [![Pay Invoice with ACH](/docs/img/pay-invoice-ach.png)](/docs/img/pay-invoice-ach.png)

+## Support

+Need help with your Cardknox account?
+You can get help through your Cardknox account representative.